Yau Lop Poon: Career

-Yau also co-found a cinema magazine The Sight and Sound (影響雜誌)) in Taiwan.
+Yau also co-found a cinema magazine, The Sight and Sound (影響雜誌), in Taiwan.
 He was the one that wrote the "Editor's Word" in the first issue.
-He joined the China Times (中國時報)) in 1972 as an editor-translator for the international news.
+He joined the China Times (中國時報) in 1972 as an editor-translator for the international news.
 He was one of the members in the team that translated the text of the US-North Vietnam Peace Accords in 1973, from English into Chinese.

 He went to the United States to further his study in 1973.
 He also worked as reporter and editor in a number of Chinese-language newspapers in New York and California.
-He got a master's degree in Liberal Studies, majoring in Economics, from The New School for Social Research in New York in 1978.
-He worked as a researcher in the University of California, Berkeley in 1979, focusing on the history of Chinese Americans.
+He got a master's degree in liberal studies, majoring in economics, from the New School for Social Research in New York in 1978.
+He worked as a researcher in the University of California, Berkeley, in 1979, focusing on the history of Chinese Americans.

-He was the editor in the China Times (U.S Edition) in 1980 and later became the editorial writer and Deputy Chief Editor in the “Centre Daily News".
-He also did a one-year stint as a high school teacher in the Norman Thomas High School in Manhattan, New York City, shortly before he came back to Hong Kong to work in the Yazhou Zhoukan(Asia Weekly) in the Summer of 1990.
+He was the editor in the China Times (U.S edition) in 1980 and later became the editorial writer and deputy chief editor in the Centre Daily News.
+He also did a one-year stint as a high school teacher in the Norman Thomas High School in Manhattan, New York City, shortly before he came back to Hong Kong to work in the Yazhou Zhoukan (Asia Weekly) in the Summer of 1990.

 Yau was a part-time professor of journalism in the University of Hong Kong, teaching news coverage and news commentary.
 He serves as mentor in HKU for a number of projects for both undergraduates and graduate students.

-A few Chinese books have been published by Yau since 2008, including Notebook on the Journalistic Passion (Hong Kong: Cosmo Books 2008), Literature in a Hurry (Taipei: Ink Publishing 2008), Tomorrow Declines Yellow Flower (Hong Kong: Yazhou Zhoukan Publishing 2008), and The Word Explorer (Hong Kong: Cosmos 2010).
-In 2011, he published two books, including "As My Tongue Remembers" (Taipei: Er Yu Wen Hua, 2011) and The Rising Youth Power (Hong Kong: Cosmos 2011).